Skip to Content

 The first stage from Porto to Vila do Conde.
 The routes split at Se Cathedral and merge again only in Vila do Conde.
 The Litoral Way follows the coast while the Coastal Route goes inland past the airport.

-The stage between A Ramallosa and Vigo (stage 8 in my itinerary).
+The stage between A Ramallosa and Vigo (stage 8 in our itinerary).
 The routes split in A Ramallos and merge again in Vigo.
 The Senda Litoral goes along the coast, and the Coastal Route goes inland.

 As for other stages, both routes split and merge during the course.
-This means In one day you can walk both routes switching between them.
+This means in one day you can walk both routes switching between them.

 A blue bay with calm waters with hills on both sides and houses spread out along the coast